What Is a POS System? Ultimate Small Business Guide

 POS System Features

-A good POS system will create a quick and frictionless checkout experience for you and your customers.
-When you ring up sales, you should also get options to add coupons, loyalty points, or other discounts, plus options for processing returns and refunds, issuing store credit, and creating gift cards at the touch of a button.
+All POS systems include tools for sales and checkout; good systems make this process as quick and frictionless as possible for you and your customers.
+The system should also have options to add coupons, loyalty points, or other discounts, plus options for processing returns and refunds, issuing store credit, and creating gift cards at the touch of a button.

 Some of the most user-friendly checkout dashboards are app-based and run from a tablet device.
 Square is our top choice for the best touch-screen POS system for small businesses.